A Premium British Education for Early Years Foundation Stage

 We aim to fulfil the expectations of the EYFS Guidance document, published by the UK Department for Education and based on the British education curriculum.
 This has four principles:

 We recognise that children develop in individual ways and at varying rates – we make sure everyone can achieve their best.
 We treat all children fairly, regardless of race, religion or ability, and value all children and their families within our school.

 We value the essential contribution parents make, viewing them as partners in their child’s education, and we focus on developing caring, respectful and professional relationships between staff, students and families.
 At the British School of Bucharest, the Class Teacher is the ‘Key Person’ for all children in their class.
 They are supported by the Teaching Assistant/s.

-Children learn and develop well in enabling environments where the experiences offered respond to their individual needs.
+Children learn and develop well in enabling environments where the experiences offered, meet their individual needs.
 We plan challenging, but achievable, activities and experiences to extend everyone’s learning.
-Early Years classrooms are organised to allow children to explore and learn securely and safely with an impressive pupil to teacher ratio.
+Early Years classrooms are structured to allow children to explore and learn securely and safely with an impressive pupil to teacher ratio.
 We see the outdoor area as an extension of the classroom.

 Learning and Development

 We fully support the EYFS statement: ‘In their play, children learn at their highest level’.
 Play allows children to: